 1) Accurate Contact Information in Your PIMS

 Accurate contact information is the lifeblood of any PIMS.
-To avoid missed interactions that can harm client relationships, it’s important to keep your PIMS accurate and up to date.
+To avoid missed interactions that can harm client relationships, it’s important to keep your PIMS accurate and up-to-date.
 Accurate contact information in PIMS also ensures that the system can integrate seamlessly with PetDesk.
 Adding PetDesk on top of your PIMS boosts the capabilities of the system and makes client communication easier and more personalized.
 It also saves staff time and improves overall efficiency.

-2) Website & Facebook
+2) Website & Social Media

 3) Mass Messages